ChainSafe/blst-z/README.md

 - `zig build test`

 ## Usage
-The below shows how to use min_pk namespace
+The below shows how to use min_pk namespace, should be the same for min_sig.

 ```zig
 pub const min_pk = @import("blst").min_pk;